 Dr. Claudine Isaacs is a medical oncologist who specializes in the care of women with all stages of breast cancer.
 She is Professor of Medicine and Oncology, Associate Director of Clinical Research and Leader of the Clinical Breast Cancer Program at the Lombardi Comprehensive Cancer Center (LCCC) at Georgetown University.
 She is also the Medical Director of the Jess and Mildred Fisher Center for Hereditary Cancer and Clinical Genomics Research.
 She has been practicing for over 20 years.

-Dr. Isaacs received her medical degree and residency training at McGill University (Canada).
+Dr. Isaacs received her medical degree and internal medicine residency training at McGill University, Canada.
 She completed fellowship training in the Division of Hematology and Oncology at McGill University and a Fellowship in Breast Medical Oncology in the Division of Medical Oncology at Georgetown University.
-She then joined the Lombardi faculty in the Department of Medicine (Division of Hematology and Medical Oncology) where she now is also a Professor of Medicine and Oncology.
+She then joined the faculty in the Department of Medicine and Oncology at Georgetown University.